sharwell/Roslynator/src/Documentation.CommandLine/README.md

 ## `declarations` Command
-Generates a single file that contains all declarations for specified assemblies.
+Generates a single file that contains all declarations from specified assemblies.

 ```
 declarations